 The best fishing is usually in the early morning and evening when many fish feed.

 Your personal floatation device won't do you any good if it if inaccessible.
 Wear it on the inland lakes and Lake Superior.
 Before venturing onto the big lake, get an updated marine weather forecast and be aware of quick changes in weather and sea conditions.
-The only safe harbors are Munising Bay and Grand Marais Bay on either end of the lakeshore.
+The only safe harbors are Munising Bay and Grand Marais Bay on either end of the national lakeshore.

 Ice fisherman should ensure safe ice conditions before fishing.
 Snowmobiles are permitted on designated roads and on Grand Sable Lake and Lake Superior.